-Bringing an Office Manager on board could be a good move if you're a startup or a small team looking to expand or add a bit of focus to the team.
-This short guide will talk you through what you need to know, looking at what Office Managers do, what skills and characteristics they should have, and most importantly, how to test those skills and draw out the best candidates with the right questions.
+Bringing an Office Manager on board could be a good move if you’re a small team looking to expand or add a bit of focus to the team.
+This short guide looks at what Office Managers do, what skills and characteristics they should have, and most importantly, how to test those skills and draw out the best candidates with the right questions.

 What do Office Managers do?